natasam/DemoProgressViewsLibApp/README.md

 -**LineProgressBar**(vertical or horizontal)

-All Progress views can be easy customized by your needs, through a wide range of methods or through xml.
+All ProgressViews can be easy customized by your needs, through a wide range of methods or through xml.

 #Implementation
 In https://github.com/natasam/DemoProgressViewsLibApp you have example with all four views in role of ProgressBar and how to customize them.
-Basic implementation though xml would be, for example for CircleProgressBar:
+Basic implementation through xml would be, for example for CircleProgressBar:
 ```
 <com.natasa.progressviews.CircleProgressBar
             android:id="@+id/circle_progress"